tetcoin/ink-docs/docs/macros-attributes/chain-extension.md

 }
 ```

-Above we defined the `CustomEnvironment` which defaults to ink!'s `DefaultEnvironment`
+Above we defined the `CustomEnvironment` which defaults to pro!'s `DefaultEnvironment`
 for all constants and types but the `ChainExtension` type which is assigned to our newly
 defined chain extension.

 ## Example: Usage

-An ink! smart contract can use the above defined chain extension through the `Environment`
+An pro! smart contract can use the above defined chain extension through the `Environment`
 definition defined in the last example section using the `env` macro parameter as
 shown below.